Chinese Medicine Treatment for Cancer

 7) Fu Ling (Poria): There are numerous studies that support Fu Ling as an anti-cancer agent with potential for use against many types of cancer including lung, pancreatic, prostate, skin, and breast cancer.

-8) Bai Hua She She Ca (Oldenlandia Diffusa): Also known as Hedyotis Diffusa or Snake-Needle Grass in the U.S., this herb has demonstrated anticancer and chemopreventative effects in laboratory and animal studies.
+8) Bai Hua She She Ca (Snake-Needle Grass): It is also known as Hedyotis Diffusa, this herb has demonstrated anticancer and chemopreventative effects in laboratory and animal studies.
 The herb causes cancer cells to die (apoptosis) and it stimulates the immune system to hunt out and destroy tumor cells.
 One study also reported anti-inflammatory effects through the reduced production of tumor necrosis factor alpha, interleukin-6 and prostaglandin-2, all of which are commonly overexpressed in mesothelioma cancer.

 Chinese Herbal Therapy for Cancer